terrayuku/fundafrika/README.md

 ## Development

-clone the project using `git clone https://github.com/{your-git-username}/fundafrika.git`
+Clone the project using `git clone https://github.com/{your-git-username}/fundafrika.git`

 Get into the project using `cd FundAfrikaApp`

-install all dependencies `npm install`
+Install all dependencies `npm install`

+Install firebase tools `npm install -g firebase-tools`

 Login to firebase so that you can test `firebase login`